open5e/open5e/source/monsters/tome-of-beasts/D/deathwisp.rst

 ends its turn inside a solid object.

-**Shadow Jump.** A deathwisp can travel between shadows as if by means of dimension door.
+**Shadow Jump.** A deathwisp can travel between shadows as if by means of :ref:`srd:dimension-door`.
 This magical transport must begin and end in an area with at least some shadow.
-A shadow fey can jump up to a total of 40 feet per day; this may be a single jump of 40 feet, four jumps of 10 feet each, etc. This ability must be used in 10-foot increments.
+A deathwisp can jump up to a total of 40 feet per day; this may be a single jump of 40 feet, four jumps of 10 feet each, etc. This ability must be used in 10-foot increments.